Travel Management

 Discover 3 key strategies to help you reduce your travel costs, while still keeping your team on side.

-Transportation costs really do add up, often taking up a significant chunk of your business travel budget.
-But there are actually some simple fixes that can help you manage these expenses.
+Transportation costs, especially for flights, can really do add up, often taking up a significant chunk of your business travel budget.
+But there are some simple fixes that can help you manage these expenses.
 Here are a few strategies to try:

-• Plan ahead: Encourage employees to plan ahead, so that you can take advantage of the best rates.
+• Plan ahead: Encourage employees to plan their business trip ahead of time, so that you can take advantage of the best rates.
 To make sure employees stick to this, you can also implement some guidelines at a policy level, ensuring that employees don't book travel without manager approval if the trip is less than a week away.

-• Avoid air travel: Sometimes it's unavoidable, but where it's possible, look at alternative transport options that can both help you save money, but also reduce your carbon emissions.
+• Avoid air travel: Sometimes it's unavoidable, but where it's possible, look at alternative transport options such as taking the train that can both help you save money, but also reduce your carbon emissions.
 When booked in advance, the train can actually reduce your travel costs, and maximize efficient working time for your employees.
 It's can also just be a more pleasant way to travel!

 • Stay for longer: Incentivizing employees to stay 1-2 days longer can help avoid them having to return to the same location more than they need to.
 It also has the benefit of reducing emissions!
 With the right planning and execution, you'll soon see the average number of trips decrease, and hopefully boost productivity.